Manifest Schema

 | Required | OPTIONAL |

-| Description | SPDX license identifier (e.g. MIT, Apache-2.0). |
+| Description | SPDX license expression (e.g. MIT, Apache-2.0, (MIT OR Apache-2.0)) declaring the package license. |

 3.6. target

-Section titled “3.6. target”| Type | string | list<string> |
+Section titled “3.6. target”| Type | string or list<string> |

 | Required | OPTIONAL |

-Controls which output targets are generated during compilation and installation.
-Accepts a single string or a list of strings.
-When unset, a conforming resolver SHOULD auto-detect based on folder presence.
-Unknown values MUST raise a parse error pointing at the offending token.
-Auto-detection applies only when target: is unset.
+Controls which output targets are generated during compilation, installation, and packing.
+Accepts a single string or a YAML list.
+Unknown values MUST raise a parse error at load time, naming the offending token.

 # Single targettarget: copilot

-# Multiple targets -- flow-list formtarget: [claude, copilot]
+# Multiple targets (flow-list form)target: [claude, copilot]

-# Multiple targets -- block-list form (equivalent)target: - claude - copilotWhen a list is specified, only those targets are compiled, installed, and packed — no output is generated for unlisted targets. all cannot be combined with other values.
+# Multiple targets (block-list form, equivalent)target: - claude - copilotWhen a list is specified, only those targets are compiled, installed, and packed; no output is generated for unlisted targets. all cannot be combined with other values.

 | Value | Effect |